How to enrich your small animal’s environment

 All small animals need the opportunity to hide.
 Many of the small animals in our animal centres are a prey species and so they may feel threatened or startled by any unfamiliar sound or person.
 They need to be provided with a safe place where they can retreat.

-Hiding places might also be seen as bathrooms; therefore clean these areas more frequently.
-Examples of hiding places to place in a cage include, but are not limited to:
+Hiding places might also be seen as bathrooms by our small furry friends, which means these areas need to be cleaned or replaced more frequently.
+Examples of hiding places to place in an enclosure include, but are not limited to:

 Nesting material